justinquinnb/justinquinnb/README.md

 ### **👋 Hey there, I'm Justin;**
-A Computer Science student at UGA // aspiring software engineer in Metro Atlanta.
+A developer, innovator, and leader at the University of Georgia.

 ---
 ### Not just a developer...